-A brand standards guide — also containing elements of a UI guide, style guide, pattern library, and content strategy — is a roadmap for collaborators to consistently express a company’s values.
-These guides help at any stage of growth, and absolutely ensure success as you scale.
+A brand standards guide — also containing elements of a UI guide, style guide, pattern library, and content strategy — is a constraint for collaborators to consistently express a company’s values.
+These guides help at any stage of an organization’s growth, and absolutely ensure success as you scale.
 They are the visual and verbal spine to your company’s body.
 And everyone will benefit from having one.

-Watch my class and learn from conversations with the in-studio audience, dozens of virtual guests from all over the world, and featured special guests:
+Watch my class to learn in dialogue with the in-studio audience, dozens of virtual guests from around the world, and a few featured special guests:

 - Jennifer Jeffrey from Secret Sauce, who tells us the fundamentals of content strategy and why we need to start with why